The home offer letter that won over my house's sellers

-My husband and I bought our house last year.
+My husband and I bought our house in May of 2017.
 The process was illuminating.
-Turns out, Northern New Jersey is a seller's market.
+Turned out, Northern New Jersey was a seller's market.
 A nice house listed at a reasonable price was a guaranteed bidding war — and buyers were game.
 We offered $15,000 over ask the first time we bid.
 That home went to someone offering an extra $51,000 (yes, $51,000).

 So, because I know writing solid offer letters in the middle of a stressful house hunt is hard enough, here's mine (with a few redactions and notes in brackets for clarity) to use as a template:

 Thank you for considering our offer on your beautiful home.
 We were hoping to get this letter over to you sooner, but got stuck trying to find the right words to convey how much we really loved it.

 It’s probably simplest to say we thought was truly special.
 Right away, we could really see all the love and care you put into building your home — from the beautiful bamboo floors to the wonderful open living space to the smart doorbell and lovely fenced-in yard.
 There were just so many features of your home that called out to us.